India Africa Trade Council

 India Africa Trade Council (IATC) is an Indian non-governmental trade association that provides a platform to enhance business activities between India and Africa.

 Background

-IATC is a non-profit, trade association, that provide Indian Businessmen a platform to do trade with African countries.
-IATC secretariat consist of different sub committees.
+IATC is a non-profit, trade association, that provides Indian Businessmen a platform to do trade with African countries.
+The IATC secretariat consist of different sub committees.
 It was established in Chennai for establishing business relations between India and African countries.
-IATC was Inaugurated by Nagma Mallick, Additional Secretary (Africa) Ambassador and Dr Tizita Mulugeta Yimam, the Ambassador of Ethiopia in India.
+IATC was inaugurated by Nagma Mallick, Additional Secretary (Africa) Ambassador and Dr Tizita Mulugeta Yimam, the Ambassador of Ethiopia in India.
 IATC has trade offices in different cities of India to that include Kolkata, Mumbai, Pune, Ahmedabad, Indore, Ranchi, Bhubaneshwar, Hyderabad, Chennai, Kochi, Bangalore and Hyderabad.
 IATC offices in Africa are in Accra, Tunis, Rabat, Djibouti, Ethiopia, Zimbabwe, Namibia, Botswana, South Africa, Mauritius, Kenya and Zambia.